apoorwa1/apoorwa1/README.md

 I am currently a student at the School of Code.
 In the bootcamp we have covered JavaScript, ReactJS, Nodejs working in teams following agile methodology.

-- 🔭 I’m currently working on a recipe app using Next.js, Postgres, NextUI, Auth0 and Cypress
+- 🔭 I’m currently working on our final project of bootcamp, a family recipe app using Next.js, Postgres, NextUI, Auth0 and Cypress.
 - 🌱 I’m currently learning ...
-Next.js
+Next.js.

 You can ask me anything (within reason).
 I am looking forward to absorb knowledge🧠,gain experience 🏭, collaborate🤝 and build amazing products 🏭for the world🌍!
 ### Connect with me: